INL/solr-xslt-plugin/README.md

 ## Docker

 A `Dockerfile` is included which adds this to a Solr image.
+Build the image with this command:

+    docker build -t instituutnederlandsetaal/solr-xslt:2 -f Dockerfile .

 You can derive your own `Dockerfile` from this.
 Here's an example that adds a Solr configuration dir to the image and creates a core based on that configuration: